aclantz/intro-to-python/README.md

 I have chosen to have my recipe structure to be a dictionary.
 I think because each recipe is going to be full different sections that suit key-value pairs (e.g. Cooking-time: 5 min, Ingredients: [ …] ) this feels like the natural format.
 Each key will also hold a mix of value types and this suits dictionaries.

 For my outer structure I am going to use a List to store my recipe dictionaries.
 If we are looking for structure that is sequential, and allows for easy adjustment, I think a List suits this best because it is mutable and allows for modifications, additions, and deletions.

+## PyMySql instead of mysqlclient
+trouble using mysqlclient as advized in the lesson. switched to pymysql. changes are as follows:

+- adding mymysql in engine creation
+   `engine = create_engine("mysql+pymysql://cf-python:password@localhost/my_database")`